dell/csm-docs/content/docs/csidriver/features/powerflex.md

 ## Pre-approving SDC by GUID

-Starting in version 2.6, the CSI Driver for PowerFlex will support pre-approving SDC by GUID.
+Starting with version 2.6, the CSI Driver for PowerFlex will support pre-approving SDC by GUID.
 CSI PowerFlex driver will detect the SDC mode set on the PowerFlex array and will request SDC approval from the array prior to publishing a volume.
 This is specific to each SDC.

 To request SDC approval for GUID, make the following edits to [values.yaml](https://github.com/dell/csi-powerflex/blob/main/helm/csi-vxflexos/values.yaml) file: